Understanding Perpetual Purpose Trust Model

 The trust is not managed by a person and does not need any income.
 So profit can be reinvested back into the business or shared with stakeholders.

-In traditional trusts, individuals are the beneficiaries.
-Meanwhile, in the perpetual purpose trust model, the company’s purpose is the beneficiary.
-The perpetual purpose trusts foundation or stewardship group ensures that the goal is being achieved by the business.
+In most trusts that are traditional, individuals are the beneficiaries.
+Meanwhile, in the purpose trust model, the company’s purpose is the beneficiary.
+The perpetual trusts foundation or stewardship group ensures that the goal is being achieved by the business.

 “The trust, the beneficiary is literally the goal.
 So no individual has rights to claim the assets under the trust as their personal property and to influence the assets to be used for their personal gain.”